oracle-livelabs/multicloud/helidon-verrazzano/intro/intro.md

 * Set up an Oracle Kubernetes Engine instance on the Oracle Cloud Infrastructure.
 * Install the Verrazzano platform.
 * Deploy the *Helidon MP* application.
-* Monitor the *Helidon MP* application using Verrazzano tools, including Kibana, Grafana and Prometheus.
+* Monitor the *Helidon MP* application using Verrazzano tools, including OpenSearch, Grafana and Prometheus.

 ### Prerequisites
 This lab assumes you have the following installed on your machine: